Financial Transparency

 Travis County ESD No. 2 Maintenance and Operations and Debt Property Tax Rates:

-The tax rate for 2022 was decreased from the 2021 rate of $0.09 to $0.08 per $100 property valuation.
-The District approved 2022 tax rate fell between the no-new revenue rate of $0.0736 and the voter-approval rate of $0.084.
-Revenue from the 2022 tax rate is received in FY23.
-The 2023 tax rate will be set in September 2023.
+The tax rate for 2023 was decreased from the 2022 rate of $0.08 to $0.0773 per $100 property valuation.
+The District’s 2023 tax rate was adopted by the Board of Commissioners at the voter-approval rate of $0.0773.
+Revenue from the 2023 tax rate is received in FY24 as taxes calculated with this rate are due in January 2024.
+The 2024 tax rate will be set in September 2024.

 New construction of residential and retail establishments along with increasing population have led to an increase in both property and sales tax revenue.
 Additionally, the real estate market in the area has experienced continued pricing increases leading to increased property tax revenue.